08/08/08

 I’m mid-move from Vancouver to Toronto, spending some time at my then-boyfriend’s parents place in Winnipeg before we headed to Ottawa to visit my family.

 Life is a bit of a mess – everything I own is in boxes being shipped to Toronto.
 I’m (once again) leaving the place I’ve lived for the past few years and going to start a while new life in a whole new city.
-I’m scheduled to start a Masters in Counselling program a few weeks from now (the whole reason for the move).
+I’m scheduled to start a Masters in Counselling program a few weeks later (the whole reason for the move).

 Except that a few weeks ago, I decided I didn’t want to do the program anymore and another passion pulled me in a totally different direction.
 So a last minute change of school plans had me flustered to get into a Holistic Nutrition Program (also in Toronto).